This delicious clean eating cabbage hash recipe is a quick, easy and tasty dinner idea!

 - Clean Eating Bubble And Squeak

-- 1 small head green cabbage, sliced small and thin, core removed
+- 4 cups green cabbage (small head cabbage, sliced small and thin, core removed)

 - 1 lb. ground turkey